flowmodor/flowmodor/src/pages/blog/flowtime-technique-the-best-pomodoro-alternative-for-time-management.md

 ## The better alternative - Flowtime Technique

 The Flowtime Technique a.k.a.
-Flowmodoro was created by [Zoë Read-Bivens](https://medium.com/@UrgentPigeon/the-flowtime-technique-7685101bd191) as a solution to Pomodoro's main problem.
+Flowmodoro is a flexible alternative to the Pomodoro Technique that addresses the limitations of traditional time management methods.

 Unlike the Pomodoro Technique, the Flowtime Technique counts up instead of counting down when you are focusing.
 It allows you to work until you naturally feel the need for a break.
 Then, when you decide to rest, you simply stop the timer, divide the focus time by 5, and set a countdown timer for your break.